QinMing/Nachos-Operating-System/readme.md

 $ ./nachos
 ```

-This should work on ieng machines.
+This should work on the ieng machines.

-## Install on a 64-bit Ubuntu machine
+## Install on a 64-bit Ubuntu

 Nachos requires 32-bit headers and libraries.
 To install these on
-Ubuntu 14.4 LTS 64-bit:
+a Ubuntu 14.4 LTS 64-bit:

 ```
 $ sudo apt-get install gcc-multilib g++-multilib lib32stdc++6